 - Setting up a Tape Deck Connection (because the 5150 can)

 - Setting up Floppy Disk Controller (and external connection 4x drives)

 - Setting up XT-IDE (add simulated hard drive using CompactFlash)

-- Setting up WiModem232 (simulate Hayes modem to talk to BBSs)
+- Setting up WiModem232 (about serial IO and setup a modem to talk to BBSs)